 Swapping out scents, trying different fragrance combinations — wax is a way of life for Scentsy fans, and so is wax clean-up.

 It can be tricky to rid a warmer of old wax to make room for a new, fresh bar.
 We’ve discovered some handy hacks over the years for easy wax clean-up, so you can focus on the important part: having fun with fragrance!

 Also, did you know that storing your wax properly is a must?
 Simply store your Scentsy Bars in a cool, dry place like a closet — never in direct sunlight! — so they’ll be protected from the elements.
-Our Scent Storage Box is perfect for keeping up to 45 Scentsy Bars organized and in one place!
+See our wax storage guide for more ideas!

 Do you have any cool (or warm!) wax hacks to share?
 Let us know in the comments!

 Patsy aka HappyKarma

 Hey … you seem to have missed the basic “pour your wax that’s not quite finished being fragrant back into the its original container to be used again later”.

 Soak up the warm wax with a paper napkin and tuck the paper into a small paper bathroom cup…makes great firestarter for the fireplace!

 Use the wax soaked cotton clean ups or cotton balls as fire starters!